-The first step in treating hearing loss is to check for underlying, reversible conditions.
+The first step in treating hearing loss is a hearing health consultation with the Doctor of Audiology at Ashford Clinic to check for underlying, reversible conditions.

 Fluctuations in hearing often indicate that better hearing can be restored.
 The same is true for hearing loss associated with dizziness or drainage.
 However, if the hearing loss is determined to be permanent, the next question is: How much does the hearing loss affect your quality of life?

 Some people have mild hearing losses that disrupt their lives very little.
 They find it quite natural to avoid crowded, noisy environments that make communication difficult.
 And they don’t mind asking people to speak more slowly and directly.